awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 10

-These actions grant users the ability to create Sagemaker endpoints but only if the User, System, and Project tags are included in the request.
+The specified actions authorize users to create Amazon SageMaker Endpoints, provided that the request includes the mandatory User, System, and Project tags.
+This tagging requirement ensures proper resource management, auditing, and access control.

 ```json:line-numbers
     {